RoboTeamTwente/roboteam/docker/runner/README.md

 ----------------------------------------------------------------------------------
-After you have both kubernetes and ray, use the following command to create a cluster: kubectl apply -f ray-cluster.yaml
+After you have both kubernetes and ray, use the following command to create a cluster: kubectl apply -f ray-cluster.yaml This cluster launches a ray head node and one worker node.
+Launch the external simulator using kubectl apply -f simulator.yaml

 'kubectl get pods'-> this is will give you the cluster name